Your London Travel Blog Guide

 Hidden Gems in London – London Travel Guide Tips

-Many people would be able to names all the highlight of visiting London, whether they have been there before or not.
+Many people would be able to name all the highlights of visiting London, whether they have been there before or not.
 Who hasn’t heard of the London Eye or Big Ben or Buckingham Palace?
-These are all great attractions but sometimes you’ll want to find something more unique about the city you are travelling too.
+These are all great attractions but sometimes you’ll want to find something more unique about the city you are travelling to.

 The great thing about London is that it has so many hidden gems around the place, that all you need to do is go exploring to find them.

-Here is our list to some amazing hidden gems in London for you to discover:
+Here is our list of some amazing hidden gems in London for you to discover:

 Not far from Covent Garden you’ll find the hidden courtyard of Neal’s Yard.
 Neal’s Yard is a place you enter and think to yourself “I could stay here for a while”.